GuillaumeFavelier/GuillaumeFavelier.github.io/_posts/2021-02-21-rust_basics_2.md

 icon: icon-html
 ---

-The goal of this post is to learn how to define a function and control execution flow.
+The goal of this post is to learn how to define a function and control instructions flow.

 ## Function